-In order to respect European terminology, the term 'temporary capacity restriction' (TCR) is henceforth used, as it has a broader meaning than the term 'works'.
+In order to respect European terminology, the term 'temporary capacity restriction' (TCR) is used in the rest of this document.

 4.5.2 Principles of temporary capacity restrictions

 With a view to the international harmonisation of the processes for the coordination and publication of the TCR in Appendix VII to Directive 2012/34/EU, as provided for by the Commission's Delegated Decision 2017/2075, the TCR describes the way in which the TCR is coordinated and published as well as the way in which the applicants are involved in the process.